-In this framework the Evaluator carried out an in-depth desk analysis building a "crossing table" with the types of added value and a selection of the main outcomes of projects' available final report.
+In this framework the Evaluator carried out an in-depth desk analysis building a "crossing table" with the types of added value and a selection of the main outcomes of projects' final report.

 The evaluator's selection is reported in the table below with the indication of project and types of CBC added value covered.

-Project Cross-border cooperation added value (Final Report) Types of CBC added value Solutions to common problems Learning opportunities Critical mass Structure for further CBC Standard ADAPT share many problems and challenges, related for instance to the size of administrations Adrireef developing an innovative monitoring system with low environmental impact methodology enriched by the cooperation between 7 technical partners that shared technics and evidences Adrismartfish defining the state of the art of northern Adriatic SSF at a basin scale, developing a comprehensive SWOT analysis of the sector, assessing its sustainability and devise guidelines to enhance it, and to developing a basin-scale SSF competitiveness "toolkit" to simplify and harmonize the regulatory framework. without CB cooperation, the institution of the CB association of fishermen wouldn't have been possible.
-Asteris difficulty of gathering the data network of cooperation provides an opportunity for collaboration with international institutions that could potentially allow to extend the data-modelling integrated methodology adopted to larger areas in the Mediterranean, under different international cooperation programs Change wecare • building a shared knowledge base for the Adriatic region
+Project Cross-border cooperation added value (Final Report) Types of CBC added value Solutions to common problems Learning opportunities Critical mass Structure for further CBC Standard - ADAPT share many problems and challenges, related for instance to the size of administrations Adrigreen Cooperation in the project has been important not only in its transnational dimension, but also in terms of plural actors (ports, airports, public authorities, research institutions) bringing their own specific expertise for the development of efficient solutions in transportation and resource management. testing innovative schemes implement relevant actions for the local, regional, and transnational level definition of Joint Action Plans and of the Manual on identified solutions and practices has also ensured the comparability of data and the complementarity of work.
+Adrireef developing an innovative monitoring system with low environmental impact methodology enriched by the cooperation between 7 technical partners that shared technics and evidences Adrismartfish defining the state of the art of northern Adriatic SSF at a basin scale, developing a comprehensive SWOT analysis of the sector, assessing its sustainability and devise guidelines to enhance it, and to developing a basin-scale SSF competitiveness "toolkit" to simplify and harmonize the regulatory framework. without CB cooperation, the institution of the CB association of fishermen wouldn't have been possible.
+AdSWiM the quality of the environment is an issue that requires multidisciplinary skills connect cross-border research centers, universities and municipalities together with managers of the plants committed in the purification of the wastewaters Asteris difficulty of gathering the data network of cooperation provides an opportunity for collaboration with international institutions that could potentially allow to extend the data- modelling integrated methodology adopted to larger areas in the Mediterranean, under different international cooperation programs Change wecare building a shared knowledge base for the Adriatic region